-- Who is currently serving people in need with food and meals? - What kinds of programs do these groups operate? - Who do they serve? - What capacity do they have for expansion or consolidation? - Which international NGOs have a local presence and interest in food security issues? - How do existing feeding programs measure success or gaps in services? - What are the gaps geographic & programmatic?
+- Who is currently serving people in need with access to food and meals? - Government programs? - NGO-based programs? - What kinds of programs do these groups operate? - Who do they serve? - What capacity do they have for expansion or consolidation? - Which international NGOs have a local presence and interest in food security issues? - How do existing feeding programs measure success or gaps in services? - What are the gaps geographic & programmatic?